 - Aubrey was a delight to read.
-The author kept her childhood innocence, her smiles and her point of view in a childish way that was perfect for the book.
-He love for Seth and Ethan, for all the Quinn boys really, but especially for Seth was a delight to read.
+The author kept her childhood innocence, her smiles, and her point of view in a childish way that was perfect for the book.
+He loves for Seth and Ethan, for all the Quinn boys really, but especially for Seth was a delight to read.

 - Ethan’s stubbornness was something I wanted to slap him for – for not bending when he needed to.
-But, at the same time, I loved his stubbornness because he didn’t believed he deserved Grace and her love, but boy oh boy, he totally did deserved her.
+But, at the same time, I loved his stubbornness because he didn’t believe he deserved Grace and her love, but boy oh boy, he totally did deserve her.

 - Grace’s taking matters into her hands made me want to applaud her.
 She asked him to marry her, didn’t wait because she knew he didn’t think he deserved her.
 I loved how she was either you marry me or you don’t – but she would not wait for him.
 Also, her standing up to her father was also wonderful.